-For reasons of economy and historical authenticity, vintage engine modifications are restricted to older technology levels, so far as is practical.
+For reasons of economy and historical authenticity, vintage engine modifications and equipment used shall be restricted to older technology levels, so far as is practical.
 Accordingly, in classes XO, XF, XXF, XXO, and V4 & V4F, using Vintage bodies:

 - 1. Turbochargers are not permitted

-- 2. Computers are allowed for data collection purposes only
+- 2. Computers (2.Q) are allowed for data collection purposes only

 - 3. Electronic fuel injection prohibited

 - 4. Any ignition system may be used